‘[E]very defect of the mind may have a special receipt.’ --

 Additionally, this contradiction also points to the paradoxical condition of post-lapsarian man.
 Post-lapsarian man’s fallenness makes him susceptible to wickedness, but as Christian, he must withhold himself from wicked actions and not allow himself to be led into temptation.
 It is a test of faith.

 In Erasmus’s encapsulation: ‘a Christian prince…should be as different from even the noble pagan princes as a Christian is from a pagan.’
 Moreover, ‘it is up to a true Christian to keep well away from all depravity, and it is the province of a prince to surpass all in blameless character and wisdom.’
 In true humanist fashion, this can best be done by (guided) studies.
 The bulwark against man’s natural tendency to evil is education.
 It becomes a Christian responsibility to be educated in order to avoid evil and to do good.
 The prince, being doubly exceptional, first as a prince and then as a Christian (or the other way around), is to be taught doubly well.
-His education is the closest we can come to attempting the establishment on Earth of the city of God
+His education is the closest we can come to attempting the establishment on Earth of the city of God.

 Given the centrality of pedagogy in such an endeavour, if the prince or the people fail, it is the teacher’s fault.